 Applicable Codes of Federal Regulation require aircraft to be marked according to certain specifications.
 My UAS are, by definition, unmanned.
 They therefore do not have a cabin, cockpit or pilot station on which to mark certain words or phrases.
 Further, two-inch lettering is difficult to place on such small aircraft with dimensions smaller that minimal lettering requirement.
-Regardless, I will mark its UASs in the largest possible lettering by placing the word "EXPERIMENTAL" on its fuselage as required by 14 C.F.R. §45.29 (f) so that I the pilot, or anyone assisting me as a spotter with the UAV will see the markings.
 The FAA has previously issued exemptions to this regulation through Exemptions Nos.
 8738, 10167, 10167A and 10700.